 Hardware Firewall

-We begin with Protectli, a good firewall manufacturing company that works to help small to medium businesses achieve their security potential.
+We begin with Protectli, a good firewall manufacturing company that helps small to medium businesses achieve their security potential.
 You can choose from hardware firewall devices with two to six ports to establish in your small business.
-These hardware firewalls are compatible with any software firewall you intend to use as long as you take time to understand the hardware’s settings and configurations.
+These hardware firewalls are compatible with any software firewall you intend to use if you take the time to understand the hardware’s settings and configurations.

 SonicWall